Brighton Buswatch

 One of the bigger loses is the axing of the £6.10 all day East Sussex ticket (and weekly equivalent), which allowed travel on multiple bus company's services.
 The nearest equivalent is probably the Discovery ticket at about £10!.

 So this leaves West Sussex's 16 to 20 fares, as the probably the best local deal for young people (and even this is said to be under review).
-As the government's BSIP grant to all Sussex councils has been reduced from April, there is question marks over whether we will see such attractive fare offers again- although some may return.
+As the government's BSIP/Bus grant to all Sussex councils has been reduced from April, there is question marks over whether we will see such attractive fare offers again.
+Some cheaper fares in Brighton and Hove could increase in April (plus other fare offers affected), due to this reduction of BSIP funding.

 Different bus operators have their own 'tap-on-tap off' system, so paper Saver tickets are better, if you want to travel on both Brighton & Hove and Compass Travel buses, in the city.
 Metrobus and Brighton & Hove Bus systems probably do not share the cap on each other's fares.